Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory: Introduction

 Theorem (\ref{correspB}) implies \begin{coro} Let $X$ be a smooth projective curve genus $g$, $M_1, M_2$ be invertible sheaves on $X$ and $Y = \mathrm{Proj}(\CO_X\oplus M_1\oplus M_2)$.
 Then we have \be Z_{PT}(X, M_1, M_2)_{d}(q) = q^{-d(g-1)}Z_{ADHM}(\CX)_d(q) \ee for any $d\geq 1$, where $\CX=(X,M_1,M_2,\CO_X)$. \end{coro}

 According to \cite[Conj.
 3.3]{stabpairs-I} we have the following conjectural relation between the Pandharipande-Thomas and the local Donaldson-Thomas theory of curves \cite{MNOP-I,MNOP-II,BP,OP}

-Therefore corollary (\ref{correspE}) immediately yields a similar conjectural relation between the ADHM theory of curves with trivial framing and the local Donaldson-Thomas theory of curves.
+Therefore Corollary (\ref{correspE}) immediately yields a similar conjectural relation between the ADHM theory of curves with trivial framing and the local Donaldson-Thomas theory of curves.

-For more general framing $E_\infty=\oplus_{a=1}^{r_\infty}L_a$ as in definition (\ref{localtheory}), we expect the ADHM theory of $Z_{ADHM}(\CX)_r(q)$ to be related to the higher rank local Donaldson-Thomas theory of curves.
-This problem, as well as some geometric applications will be treated elsewhere.
+For more general framing, $E_\infty=\oplus_{a=1}^{r_\infty}L_a$ in Definition (\ref{localtheory}), the ADHM theory of $Z_{ADHM}(\CX)_r(q)$ represents a rigorous construction of instanton moduli spaces in the nonabelian gauge theory of D6-D2-D0 brane systems on local Calabi-Yau threefolds as above.
+Conjecturally it should be related to a higher rank version of local Donaldson-Thomas theory of curves provided the later were defined.
+This construction provides a mathematical framework for some of the results obtained in the string theory literature \cite{freefermions, Cirafici:2008sn}.

-{\bf Note added for Version 2}.
-Moduli spaces of twisted ADHM sheaves have also been recently studied by Marcos Jardim in \cite{framedinst}, subject to a more general stability condition.
-In particular \cite[Thm 24]{framedinst} establishes that the moduli space of stable twisted ADHM sheaves on a complex projective space is a quasi-projective variety.

 {\bf Notation and Conventions}.
 Throughout this paper, we will denote by ${\mathfrak S}$ the category of schemes of finite type over $\IC$.
-For any such schemes $X,S$ we set $X_S = S\times X$ and $X_s=\mathrm{Spec}(k(s))\times_S X$ for any point $s\in S$, where $k(s)$ is the residual field of $s$.
+For any such schemes $X,S$ we set $X_S = S\times X$ and $X_s=k(s)\times_S X$ for any point $s\in S$, where $k(s)$ is the residual field of $s$.
 Let also $p_S: X_S \to S$, $p_X:X_S \to X$ denote the canonical projections.
-We will also set $F_S = p_X^*F$ for any $\CO_X$-module $F$.
+We will also set $(F)_S = p_X^*F$ for any $\CO_X$-module $F$.
 Given a morphism $f:S'\to S$, we will denote by $f_X = f\times 1_X:X_{S'}\to X_S$.
 Any morphism $f:S'\to S$, yields a commutative diagram of the form

 Then for any $\CO_X$-module $F$ there is a canonical isomorphism $F_{S'}\simeq f_X^* F_S$ which will be implicit in the following.
-Finally, we willy employ the conventions of \cite[Ch.
+Finally, we will employ the conventions of \cite[Ch.
 1.2, Ch.
 1.3]{duality} for computations in derived categories.

 {\bf Acknowledgments.} The physical idea of this construction originated in discussions with Robbert Dijkgraaf in spring 2006 concerning the physics of Donaldson-Thomas theory.
 It was reinforced in independent discussions with Nick Halmagy in summer 2006 concerning different aspects of D-brane BPS states.
 I am very grateful to them for sharing their insights with me.